 This seminar familiarizes students with some of the fundamental theoretical, philosophical, and interpretive works on the arts and techne of sense-making from which critical, literary, aesthetic, social and media theory continue to derive today.
-These include: Lessing's Laokoon; Hegel's Aesthetics; Saussure's Course in General Linguistics; Austin's How to Do Things with Words, and writings by Marx, Husserl, Derrida, Adorno, Freud, Jakobson, de Man, Spitzer, Auerbach.
+These include: Lessing's Laokoon; Hegel's Aesthetics; Saussure's Course in General Linguistics; Austin's How to Do Things with Words, and important essays Freud, Jakobson, and Spitzer

 - The Writing and Dissertation Colloquium is a biweekly forum for graduate students in Comparative Literature to share works in progress with other graduate students.
 The seminar welcomes drafts of your prospectus, article, dissertation chapter, conference paper, exam statement and grant or fellowship proposal.
 Work is pre-circulated.
 The 90 minute sessions, done in conjunction with a rotating COM faculty member, are designed to offer written and oral feedback.

 - This class explores games and the culture of play through a variety of angles, ranging from the aesthetic to the ideological, from the historical to the technological.
 By doing so, we familiarize ourselves with the increasingly prolific literature on (video) games as well as the longer history of game theory.